Kursk State Medical University (KSMU)

 Food — Indian Community Infrastructure

 Kursk has one of the most developed Indian student community infrastructures in Russia.
 With over 1,500 Indian students enrolled at KSMU at any given time, the city has Indian grocery stores, Indian restaurants, and well-established cooking networks in hostels.
-New students arriving in Kursk will find senior Indian students who have already solved the food logistics problem and are typically happy to share the knowledge.
-Monthly food costs are manageable and students from all dietary backgrounds — vegetarian, non-vegetarian, Jain, halal — find workable solutions in Kursk.
+New students arriving in Kursk will find senior Indian students who have already solved the food logistics problem.
+Students from all dietary backgrounds — vegetarian, non-vegetarian, Jain, halal — find workable solutions in Kursk.

 Russian Language — Your Most Important Investment

-KSMU provides structured Russian language training from Year 1 as part of the curriculum.
-Despite the strong Indian community in Kursk, Russian language is not optional — clinical years (4–6) take place in Russian-language hospital environments where patients, nursing staff, and hospital administration communicate in Russian.
+KSMU provides structured Russian language training from Year 1.
+Despite the strong Indian community, Russian language is not optional — clinical years (4–6) take place in Russian-language hospital environments.
 Students who invest seriously in language from Year 1 report dramatically better experiences during clinical rotations.
-The Indian community at KSMU is supportive, but it cannot replace the need for Russian language competency in clinical settings.
+The Indian community at KSMU is supportive, but it cannot replace Russian language competency in clinical settings.

 Climate — Kursk Seasons